-By considering these factors into account, the Fund is currently invested in short term Treasury bills and Repurchase Agreements.
+Considering these factors, the Fund is currently invested in short term Treasury bills and Repurchase Agreements.
 The objective of the Fund is to provide liquidity and maximize returns for the investor.
 The Managers will continue to monitor the changing environment to address any change required in the asset allocation in order to meet the Fund objective.